snichme/snichme.github.io/_posts/2013-06-07-making-jquery-plugins-amd-compatible.md

 But this post is not about who to write a jQuery plugin, it is about how you can structure the code for your plugin to allow it to be used both as standalone and on a site that uses AMD.

-This is how i structure all my jQuery plugins:
+This is how I structure all my jQuery plugins:
 {% highlight js %}
 (function (factory) {
   if (typeof define === 'function' && define.amd) {